polybjorn/ferd/android/README.md

 Export uses a small JS bridge (`window.FerdAndroid`): the frontend hands the export blob to native, which saves it through the system document picker (WebView drops blob downloads on its own).

-## Known limitations (v1)

-- **Launcher icon** is a placeholder map pin.
-Replace it via Android Studio's Image Asset Studio (generated from the Ferd favicon) before any public release.